srdlj/dupels/README.md

     - From your command palette select the option to "Reopen in Container"
 3. Done!

+## License

+By contributing, you agree that your contributions will be licensed under the [LICENSE](https://github.com/srdlj/dupels/blob/main/LICENSE) file in the root of this repository.

 ## TODO's

 - [ ] DupeLs-GUI! (maybe [egui](https://github.com/emilk/egui)?)